-My aim is to identify and detect novel spatial structures in physics and mathematics.
+A central aim of my research is to identify and detect novel spatial structures in physics and mathematics that bring forth surprising material properties.
 Prominent examples are hyperuniformity, quasicrystals, fractals, or rigidity properties.
 I develop statistical and mathematical analysis tools to learn what geometry can tells us about the physical properties.
 Finally, I optimize the complex structures for innovative material design.

 Thus, my research combines surprising physical phenomena with rigorous mathematics and statistics.
 Therefore, I work together with mathematicians and theoretical as well as experimental physicists.

 Together with Paul Steinhardt and Salvatore Torquato from Princeton University, I showed that it is possible to construct foam-based heterostructures with complete photonic band gaps.
 The main image at the top of the webpage shows an eigenmode of the electric field in such a “phoamtonic” heterostructure.
 Recently, we discovered a suprising universal behavior in the gap sensitivity of crystal and disordered networks published in PRL.

 Disordered hyperuniformity is defined by an anomalous suppression of large-scale density fluctuations in a system which can be locally amorphous and isotropic like a liquid but at the same time macroscopically uniform like a crystal.
 Two recent examples of my work on hyperuniformity are how to cloak the underlying long-range order of randomly perturbed lattices and a characterization of local number fluctuations.